KhangDaoz/Assignment-2/README.md

   * **`SourceCode/`**: Contains all Python code and related assets.
       * `Non-CIFAR_images/`: Custom images used to test the model's generalization capabilities.
       * `Assignment_2.ipynb`: The main Jupyter Notebook detailing the complete end-to-end process: data exploration, model building, training, and evaluation.
+      * `Test_Model.ipynb`: A streamlined notebook for loading the pre-trained model and running predictions on new images.

 ## 🚀 Getting Started